Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Introduction

 \subsubsection{Quantum Shannon capacity of graphs}

 We now turn to the quantum setting.
 We consider two quantum variants of graph homomorphism.
 The first variant is characterized by the existence of perfect quantum strategies for the \emph{graph homomorphism game}~\cite{manvcinska2016quantum}, which is defined as follows.
 Two players Alice and Bob are given two graphs $G$ and $H$.
 During the game, the referee sends to Alice some vertex $g_A \in V(G)$ and to Bob some vertex $g_B \in V(G)$.
-Alice responds to the referee with a vertex $h_A \in V(H)$ and Bob respond to the referee with a vertex~$h_B \in V(H)$.
-Alice and Bob win this instance of the $(G,H)$-homomorphism game, when their answer satisfy
+Alice responds to the referee with a vertex $h_A \in V(H)$ and Bob responds to the referee with a vertex~$h_B \in V(H)$.
+Alice and Bob win this instance of the $(G,H)$-homomorphism game, when their answer satisfies the following two conditions:

 Alice and Bob are not allowed to communicate with each other after having received their input from the referee, but they may together decide on a strategy beforehand.
 It is not hard to see that Alice and Bob can win the $(G,H)$-homomorphism game with a classical strategy (i.e.~not sharing entangled states) if and only if there is a graph homomorphism from $G$ to~$H$.
-We say that there is a \emph{quantum homomorphism} from $G$ to $H$, and write $G\Qto H$, if there exists a perfect quantum strategy for Alice and Bob to win the $(G,H)$-homomorphism game.
-It is not hard to see that $G\to H$ implies $G\Qto H$.
-The \emph{quantum cohomomorphism preorder} $\leq_q$ is defined by letting~$G\leq_q H$ if $\overline{G}\Qto\overline{H}$.
-The~\emph{quantum independence number} of $G$ is defined as the maximum number $n$ such that~$\overline{K_n}\leq_q G$ and the \emph{quantum Shannon capacity} of $G$ is defined as its regularization.
+We say that there is a \emph{quantum homomorphism} from $G$ to $H$, and write $G\Qto H$, if Alice and Bob can win the $(G,H)$-homomorphism game using some shared entangled state.\footnote{It can be proved that if there is a perfect quantum strategy for the $(G,H)$-homomorphism game, it can be achieved using the maximally entangled state and projective measurements~\cite{manvcinska2016quantum}.} More precisely, $G\Qto H$ if there exist a $d\in \N$ and $d \times d$ projectors~$E_g^h\in M(d,\C)$ for every $g\in V(G)$ and $h\in V(H)$, such that the following two conditions hold: